-My daughters front crawl breathing technique needs some help.
+My daughter's front crawl breathing technique needs some help.
 She must pass a lifeguard test to keep her job as a supervisor at a fitness centre.
 While she can swim, she has never been able to breathe correctly while her face is in the water (breathing to the side).
-She must test in the next few weeks and is very frustrated that she can't master this technique.
-I am purchasing your book "front crawl" tonight when I get home, but if you any additional info for the breathing problem, please advise.
+She must test in the next few weeks and is frustrated that she can't master this technique.
+I am purchasing your book "front crawl" tonight when I get home, but if you need any additional info for the breathing problem, please advise.

 Trickle breathing is the technique used that most swimmers find the most comfortable.
 This involves breathing out into the water during strokes and means that the swimmer only needs to breathe in when the head is turned and therefore has enough time to get the required amount of air in the lungs.

 The head should be rolled to the side and not lifted and turned.
-Ensure the one ear remains in the water as the opposite ear faces upwards.
+Ensure that one ear remains in the water as the opposite ear faces upwards.
 A good teaching point is to get her to look at her shoulder as she turns her head to breathe.
 This will ensure she is turning her head and not lifting it.

-One of the most common mistakes made with front crawl is to swim too fast too soon and this would be easy for your daughter to do as part of a lifeguard test, especially if it is a swim against the clock.
+One of the most common mistakes made with front crawl is to swim too fast too soon, and this would be easy for your daughter to do as part of a lifeguard test, especially if it is a swim against the clock.

 So encourage your daughter to relax into the swimming stroke, take her time, feel her way through the water and don’t fight it.

-contains over 20 separate swimming exercises to help all parts of freestyle, including breathing.
+My ebook How To Swim Front Crawl contains over 20 separate swimming exercises to help all parts of freestyle, including breathing.
 You can download it, print out the parts you need and take them to your pool to try out.
 Click the link below for more information.